Lichfield Cathedral: COVID-19 pandemic

-On Friday 15 January 2021, while closed to services during the COVID-19 pandemic, Lichfield Cathedral became the first place of worship in England to accommodate the vaccination programme in the United Kingdom.
+On 15 January 2021, while closed to services during the COVID-19 pandemic, Lichfield Cathedral became the first place of worship in England to accommodate the vaccination programme in the United Kingdom.

 Shrine of St Chad

-On the 7 and 8 November 2022 a new shrine to St Chad was consecrated and a relic of the saint was translated from St Chad's Cathedral, Birmingham, at two separate services.
+On the 7 and 8 November 2022 a new shrine to St Chad was consecrated and a relic of the saint was translated from the Roman Catholic St Chad's Cathedral, Birmingham, at two separate services.

+Royal Visits

+Lichfield's role as a major national cathedral makes it a recurring location for royal engagements, and key royal visits include: